 We know that Belbin can help to improve team performance.
 But can one use Belbin Team Role Theory in all situations?

-Well, for starters, a Belbin Assessment can’t make a cup of coffee.
+Well, for starters, a Belbin Team Role Report can’t make a cup of coffee.

-But seriously, there are limitations to using the Belbin Team Role Assessment:
+But seriously, there are limitations to using the Belbin Team Role Report:

 1. Specifically designed for teams

-The information that you can learn from completing a Belbin Assessment can be useful at three levels: personal development, team development, and culture change.
-However, the assessment is used to measure your behaviors when working with a team.
+The information that you can learn from completing a Belbin Report can be useful at three levels: personal development, team development, and culture change.
+However, the report is used to measure your behaviors when working with a team.
 This can be on a one-to-one or a one-to-many basis, but always reflects how you work with other people.

 2. Designed to be used in a work setting